 If your injuries are serious and require immediate medical attention, call 911.
 Even if you believe your injuries are not severe, you should still visit an emergency room or physician to conduct a thorough examination.
 Your health and safety should always come first.

-If possible, begin gathering evidence as soon as possible after your accident.
+If possible, begin gathering evidence as soon as possible after your workplace accident.
 This can include:

-The more information you collect, the stronger you claim will be.
+The more information you collect, the stronger your claim will be.

 Submit your claim for workers’ comp benefits to the Florida Division of Workers’ Compensation.
 You have two years to file your claim to receive benefits.

 Filing a workers’ compensation claim can bring about many challenges, and there is always a risk your claim may be denied.
-Contact a workers’ comp attorney as soon as possible to begin working on your claim and increase the chances of an approval.
+Contact a workers’ comp attorney in Florida as soon as possible to begin working on your claim and increase the chances of approval.

-Contact us today, and let our firm fight for your right to compensation.
+Contact us online today, and let our firm fight for your right to compensation.